Logging¶

 Pyramid allows you to make use of the Python standard library

-module.
+logging module.
 This chapter describes how to configure logging and how

 to send log messages to loggers that you've configured.